nopnop2002/Arduino-STM32-CAN/README.md

 ```

 This is the simplest usage.
-The filter and FIFO work together.
-Please refer to the reference manual for each model for more information.

 - One 32-Bit Filter - Identifier Mask
 	This can be used for both standard and extended IDs.